TatweerWorkStation/Project-2/README.md

-├── .gitignore      # Files and directories to exclude from Git ├── Asistant_Prompt.txt  # (Optional) Prompts or instructions for the LLM ├── database_script.py   # Script for setting up the database └── main.py        # Main Streamlit application code
+├── .gitignore      # Files and directories to exclude from Git ├── Asistant_Prompt.txt  # (Optional) Prompts or instructions for the LLM ├── database_script.py   # Script for setting up the database ├── config.py        # Main Streamlit application logic code └── config.py        # Main Streamlit UI code
 Database Setup
 The database_script.py file is used to create and populate the SQLite database.
 Make sure to run this script before using the application if the database doesn't exist or needs to be updated.